Derek Lidow: Author

 Lidow is author of the book Startup Leadership: How Savvy Entrepreneurs Turn Their Ideas Into Successful Enterprises.

 In addition, his writing has been published in numerous blogs and publications, both online and off.
 He is also author of Building on Bedrock: What Sam Walton, Walt Disney, and Other Great Self-Made Entrepreneurs Can Teach Us About Building Valuable Companies.
 His most recent book is THE ENTREPRENEURS: The Relentless Quest for Value (2022, Columbia University Press).
+THE ENTREPRENEURS was a finalist for the Academy of Management's 2023 George R. Terry book award.

 Scholar

 Lidow has extensively researched the emergence of entrepreneurial behavior is various cultures around the world.
 His article, Prehistoric entrepreneurs: rethinking the definition, and book, THE ENTREPRENEURS, trace entrepreneurial behavior back to hunter-gatherers groups living 9,000 years ago.
 The emergence of entrepreneurs before any social or political hierarchies has forced a reexamination of what is an entrepreneur and what part they played in shaping the societies of the world.